HCCF Adult Scholarships

 *This scholarship will be awarded annually with a maximum award amount of $5,000 per recipient.

-Applications available April 1st and the deadline to apply is June 15th.
+Applications available starting in April.
+Deadline to apply is June 15th.

-Harrison County Community Foundation (HCCF) holds the Robert H. Weber Memorial Scholarship Fund.
-The family of Bob Web created this fund with the exclusive purpose of providing scholarship support to students in educational studies who have successfully completed at least twenty-four hours of college credit with an accumulated GPA of at 2.5 or higher.
+This funds exclusive purpose is to provide scholarship support to students in educational studies who have successfully completed at least twenty-four hours of college credit with an accumulated GPA of at 2.5 or higher.

 Applicants must be residents of Harrison County at the time of high school graduation and preference will be given to students focusing in Math, Science or Elementary Education who are currently teaching in Harrison County Schools.
 Scholarships can be applied towards Bachelor, Master or Doctorate degree studies.

-Applications are available each April with a deadline to apply on June 15th.
+Applications are available starting in April.
+Deadline to apply is June 15th.

-This scholarship is for students seeking an advanced medical and/or dental degree.
+This scholarship is for students seeking an advanced medical and/or dental degree (MD, DMD, DDS).
 Applicants must have been residents of Harrison County at the time of their high school graduation and who have maintained a minimum of a B+ average while in high school.
 Preference will be given to applicants who have financial need and a desire to return to Harrison County to practice their profession.
 This scholarship is renewable for up to 6 years of study.

 The Herbert and Marilyn Gettelfinger Agricultural Scholarship provides scholarships to students in agricultural studies who have successfully completed at least 24 hours of college credit with an accumulated GPA of 2.5 or higher.
 Students must be residents of Harrison County on the date of their high school graduation.
 Preference will be given to students enrolled in either the Vincennes University Agriculture program or the Purdue University College of Agriculture.
 Any level of degree program may be eligible including associates, bachelors, masters, or doctorate.